 It has very good acceleration, and surfs very very well, broaching very correctable, tracking great.
 In calm seas the top end and efficiency is not as good as some other narrow boats of this length.
 However, as the sea gets rougher and the swells bigger, it become more stable, tracks even better, and the efficiency actually increases.

 Loaded with 45 lbs of touring gear I find it very stable and seaworthy.
 This is the first boat that I learned to have a bomb proof roll in, due to its low rear deck, narrowness, and low volume.
 Now I can roll larger boats and with gear and in rough stuff.

 Perhaps for longer coastal trips I will get the Current Designs Extreme, but for shorter trips this boat is so playful, and recoverable in, I love it.
-I've paddled my Andomeda now for about 100 hours.
-I've waited this long to find something critical about the boat to review it with.
-This is, by far, the best performing boat I have ever paddled.

 The soft V-chine holds ever so slightly more than the rounded hull I am used to.
 She is incredibly responsive and has quite a good hull speed (about 4.9 mph unloaded and below ideal weight).
 Additionally, my forward stroke could use quite a bit of work, so I suspect this boat is even faster.
 She edges well, and again, has a slight hold on the secondary stability.
 Very playfull and turns a bit better than you would expect for 17'3".

 My only critical comment is the backband did not feel as good as it could.
 Don't get me wrong though, they get much, much worse.
 The seat seems to be positioned closer than usual to the back of the cockpit.
 I completely remedied this discomfort with a 12"x1"x1" piece of foam on the back inside of the cockpit behind the backband.